A solvable walking model for a two-legged robot: Motion along a flat surface

 In figure~\ref{figR-3}, we show the duration of the stride of the two-legged robot model along a horizontal surface, as a function of the energy $E_0$ and its speed, for several values of the maximum opening of the legs $\beta $.
 This shows that the speed of a stride increases as the energy $E_0$ or the maximal opening angle $\beta$ increases.

 In figure~\ref{figR-4}, we show the speed of the two-legged robot as a function of the opening of the legs $\beta$, for several values of the initial energy $E_0$.
 So, for each initial energy $E_0$, there is an angular opening of the legs that maximises the speed of the two-legged robot.
-On the other hand, the greater the energy $E_0$, the smaller the angular opening of the legs to maximise the two-legged robot speed.
+The greater the energy $E_0$, the smaller the angular opening of the legs to maximise the two-legged robot speed.

 For gaiting to be effective, we must impose conservation of energy in the transition of the trailing leg to the supporting leg ($t_{1-}\to t_{1+}$).
-Therefore the two-legged robot must have an energy supply system to compensate for the energy lost during the impact with the floor of the trailing leg.
-This impact is assumed to be inelastic. \cite{Che} assumed a similar condition but with a two-legged robot model with mass in the knees.
+The two-legged robot must have an energy supply system to compensate for the energy lost during the impact with the floor of the trailing leg.
+This impact is assumed to be inelastic.